Nursing, R.N. (208)

-Admission to the Nursing Program is selective with applications available on August 1 through October 30, 2020 in the Admissions Office or online at bc3.edu/admission/healthcare for the general applicant.
-These applications will be reviewed for the following fall semester start (August 2021).
-Please note that acceptance into the General Studies, Pre-Nursing program DOES NOT guarantee a seat in the Nursing Program proper.
+Admission to the Nursing Program is selective with applications available on August 1 through October 30, 2021 in the Admissions Office or online at bc3.edu/admission/healthcare for the general applicant.
+These applications will be reviewed for the following fall semester start (August 2022).
+Please note that acceptance into the General Studies, Pre-Nursing program or Health Science program (210) DOES NOT guarantee a seat in the Nursing Program proper.
 Applications will not be considered after this limited time period each year, unless the student is an LPN or transfer applicant from another Nursing School.
 Students who meet certain academic criteria may be eligible for early acceptance into the Nursing Program.
-For more information, please contact the Admissions Office or the Shaffer School of Nursing & Allied Health after August 1, 2020.
+For more information, please contact the Admissions Office or the Shaffer School of Nursing & Allied Health after August 1, 2021.

 LPNs in Pennsylvania and other individuals previously enrolled in Registered Nursing education programs may be eligible for advanced standing.
-A special application for advanced standing is available on March 1, 2021with a priority selection due date of May 7, 2021.
+A special application for advanced standing is available on March 1, 2022 with a priority selection due date of May 7, 2021.

 Pennsylvania law prohibits the State Board of Nursing from issuing a license to anyone who has been convicted of a felony relating to a controlled substance, unless at least ten years have elapsed from the date of conviction, and the applicant satisfies other criteria of personal rehabilitation.
 At the time of application for licensure, the State Board also requires reporting of any crime, felony, misdemeanor, or pending criminal charges.

 The Nursing Program Admissions Committee assumes the responsibility to review the data of all applicants and has the right to select the best qualified individuals.

 - High school diploma from an accredited secondary school program, or successful completion of the GED/HiSET Examination.
 High school seniors may apply.